RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation: Experiments

 \subsection{Ablation Study}

-In order to verify the effectiveness of the Fourier parameterization, the scale equivariance and the rotation equivariance in FRS-Nets, we construct the Fourier parameterized convolution (F-Conv), the Fourier parameterized scale equivariant convolution (FS-Conv), and the Fourier parameterized rotation equivariant convolution (FR-Conv) by adjusting the hyper-parameters of the discrete rotation group $R$ and the discrete scale group $S$.
-We respectively replace the traditional convolution filters in U-Net with the aforementioned variants of FRS-Conv, and obtain the corresponding variants of FRS U-Net, as shown in Table \ref{Ablation data}.
-To exclude other external influences to the ablation study, we don't apply any data augmentations to the experiments of this section.
+In order to verify the effectiveness of the Fourier parameterization, the scale equivariance and the rotation equivariance in RSF-Conv, we construct the Fourier parameterized convolution (F-Conv), the scale equivariant Fourier parameterized convolution (SF-Conv), and the rotation equivariant Fourier parameterized convolution (RF-Conv) by adjusting the hyper-parameters of the discrete rotation group $R$ and the discrete scale group $S$.
+Specifically, RF-Conv has only one element in $S$ and SF-Conv has only one element in $R$, while F-Conv respectively has a single element in both $R$ and $S$.
+We respectively replace the traditional convolution filters in U-Net with the aforementioned variants of RSF-Conv, and obtain F-Conv+U-Net, SF-Conv+U-Net, and RF-Conv+U-Net, as shown in Table~\ref{Ablation data}.
+To exclude other external influencing factors to the ablation study, we do not apply data augmentation to the experiments in this section.

 We compare the five networks under two evaluation strategies.
-The in-dataset evaluation is on DRIVE, and the cross-dataset is from DRIVE to STARE.
-Additionally, we summarize the model parameter numbers.
-The numerical results are listed in Table \ref{Ablation data}, and some visual results are shown in Fig. \ref{Ablation fig}.
+The in-domain evaluation is on DRIVE, and the out-of-domain is from DRIVE to STARE.
+Additionally, we summarize the number of network parameters.
+The numerical results are listed in Table~\ref{Ablation data}, and some visualization results are shown in Fig.~\ref{Ablation fig}.